ApcarJo/laravelpassport/README.md

 <br>

-On the other side, you will need to clone the backend from https://github.com/ApcarJo/BackEnd_ReactMovieSuite and follow its instructions to run it.
+On the other side, you will need to clone the Postman json that it can be found in the root directory as LARAVEL PASSPORT.postman_collection.json.

-Register as a client to use the web app.
-Use: admin@gmail.com * 123456 to access admin role.

-This app uses themoviedatabase api to get the data needed for the webapp https://www.themoviedb.org/?language=es-ES

 <a name="images"></a>
 ## Screenshots 📸